 Do I need to have something installed on my laptop?

-We'll help you install what you need!
+Nope, we'll help you install everything you need!
 Don't worry, all the software you'll use is free.

 Is food provided?